shafa45/survey-webmaster-frontend/README.md

 # Survey Webmaster Frontend

 This project is a frontend application for a survey webmaster.
-It's built using React and Redux.
+It's built using React

 ## Getting Started